James W.A. Strachan

 Humboldt Research Fellow

-Mar 2023 – Present Hamburg, Germany
+March 2023 – Present Hamburg, Germany

 Recipient of a research grant for experienced researchers awarded by the Alexander von Humboldt Foundation to study kinematics of pedagogical actions during demonstration

-Cognition, Motion, and Neuroscience Unit; Italian Institute of Technology
+Cognition, Motion, and Neuroscience Unit, Italian Institute of Technology

 MINDED (MSCA-COFUND) Fellow

-Jul 2020 – Dec 2022 Genoa, Italy
+July 2020 – December 2022 Genoa, Italy

 Postdoctoral research fellowship investigating movement-to-movement variability of upper limb kinematics in teaching interactions